JesusTr91/Projects/R/README.md

 This statistical programming language R is designed for statistical calculations, mathematical calculations and creation of graphs in an easy and fast way, with a lot of documentation available thanks to the large active community it has for being a collaborative project.

+Here, I've gather the projects I've been working on:

 |Project Name|Description |
 |:------|:-----|
 |`Agricultural Goods Price Forecast`| Analysis and forecast of agricultural goods prices in Rwanda.|